 If you want a different type of feature but you don’t have a lot of room, a fire pit is a lovely idea as you can almost use it year-round.

-I’ve put together a whole article on fire pits if that’s what you’re looking for, so go take a look at my 33 fire pit ideas.
+I’ve put together a whole article on fire pits if that’s what you’re looking for, so go take a look at these fire pit ideas.

 Garden light ideas

 Sure it’s nice to sit in the sun and enjoy your garden by day but why not get the most out of your backyard and use it at night as well with some of these great garden light ideas?

-After all, there’s more to garden lighting than an automatic sensor light which is triggered at all hours of the night by animals (owned and strays).
+After all, there’s more to garden lighting than an automatic sensor light that is triggered at all hours of the night by animals (owned and strays).

 Path lights (but not too many)